imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/compute_and_ai_services.md

 #### Components

 - Kubeflow provides several individual components that will help with the ML lifecycle.
 Note, we can even pick and choose the components you want while installation.
 Some of them are,
   - **Notebook:** here we can create jupyter notebook servers and perform quick experimentations.
-Each server is assigned it's volume (hard memory).
+Each server is assigned its own volume (hard memory).
 On booting up a server, a new compute is procured and you will see [Jupyter Lab](https://jupyter.org/) page where you can create mulitple notebooks, scripts or terminals.
 The compute could be EC2 instance or Spot instance, incase of AWS connection and based on your configuration.
   - **Pipeline:** here we define one ML project.
 Kubeflow supports defining a pipeline in terms of a DAG (Directed Acyclic Graph), where each individual function or module is one node.
 Pipeline represents a graph of modules, where execution happens in a sequential or parallel manner while considering the inter-module dependencies , ex: `module_2` requires output of `module_1`.
 While this leads to modularization of the code, the real intention is to make the pipeline execution traceable and independent from each other.
 This is achieved by containerizing each module and running them on different instances, making the process truly independent.
   - **Experiments:** On a single ML project, we may want to run multiple experiments, ex: (1) `test_accuracy` to try out a couple of parameters and compare accuracy, (2) `test_performance` to compare latency on different shape and size of data.
-This is where you define it.
+This is where you define individual experiments.
   - **Runs:** One execution of an experiment for a pipeline is captured here, ex: for `test_accuracy` experiment of MNIST pipeline, perform one run with `learning_rate = 0.001`.
   - **Experiments (AutoML):** we cannot try all the parameters for the `test_accuracy` one by one.
-The obvious question, why not automate it by doing hyperparameter tuning.
-AutoML is your guy for that!
+The obvious question, why not automate it by doing hyperparameter tuning?
+AutoML is what you are looking for!
   - **Models:** after all experimentations and model training, we would like to host/deploy the model.
-It can done using this section.
+It can done using this component.

 #### Creating and running Pipeline

 - Let's start the coding :smile:.
 So for this tutorial, we will create a simple Kubeflow pipeline with two steps,
-  - **Step 1 - Download data:** where we will downloads data from S3 bucket, pass the download data to the next step for further analysis.
+  - **Step 1 - Download data:** where we will download data from S3 bucket, pass the downloaded data to the next step for further analysis.
   - **Step 2 - Perform analysis:** we will perform some rudimentary analysis on the data and log the metrics.
-- We will try to go through some basic and advanced options, so that you can refer the code to create your own pipeline, even if it is completely different.
-After creating the pipeline, we will register it, create an experiment and then execute a couple of runs.
+- We will try to go through some basic and advanced scenarios, so that you can refer the code to create your own pipeline, even if it is completely different.
+After creating the pipeline, we will register it, create an experiment and then execute a run.

 - Lets start with importing the relevant packages.
-Make sure to install `kfp` with the latest version.
+Make sure to install `kfp` with the latest version by using `pip install kfp --upgrade`

 ``` python linenums="1"
 # imports
 import kfp